gem/oq-engine/doc/user-guide/advanced/advanced-calculations.rst

 in the size of the generated GMFs.
 It is not only that: setting those parameters can make the difference between being able to run the calculation and running out of memory.
+This is why, starting from engine v1.21, such parameters are mandatory except in toy calculations.

 *******************
 region_grid_spacing